Skip to content

 Go to Settings > System > Activation > Get Help.
 This opens a chat with Microsoft Support.
 Explain the error and provide your product key when asked.

-We tested this with a retail key that kept failing.
-Microsoft Support verified the key was valid, found it was flagged incorrectly in their system, and manually activated Windows within 20 minutes.
+When a legitimate retail key keeps failing, Microsoft Support can verify it and reactivate a wrongly flagged key.
 According to Geekflare’s troubleshooting guide, Microsoft Support can resolve issues that automated tools can’t fix.

 #Using Windows 7/8 Keys for Activation